-Jessy Jiahui Niu ’22 – Data Analytics major.
+Jessy Jiahui Niu ’22 – Data Analytics major, Anthropology and Sociology concentration.
 Jessy worked as an undergraduate research assistant on the NSF project for avian effects on eastern red cedar expansion, writing lots of R code to use 13 years of eBird datasets to infer population-level migration patterns (Spring, Summer, and Fall 2020, Fall 2021).
 She plans to attend graduate school after Denison and her dream job would involve data story-telling for readers outside the technical world.

 Past Undergraduate Researchers

 Francis Biagioli ’20 – Biology major.
 Francis worked on a data aggregation project to collect information on Ohio butterfly species and their traits, as part of a collaboration with the restoration ecology program at The Wilds (Spring 2019).
 He decided that ecology is pretty cool and is now a Ph.D. student in the DeLong Lab at the University of Nebraska-Lincoln where he is working on incorporating omnivory into predatory-prey interactions to model predator response.

 Jonas Nielsen ’20 – Biology major (premed).
 Jonas worked on data aggregation project to collect information on butterfly species occurrence in Ohio compared to county-level records and those collected by volunteer community scientists at The Wilds (Spring 2019).
 He is currently working as a medical scribe at the Cleveland Clinic and is applying to attend Medical School.